ReviewMyContract.aiReview My Contract

 What to Do

-On arbitration costs, negotiate these specific provisions: (1) Require the company to pay all arbitration costs (not fee-splitting) for claims below a dollar threshold — $75,000 is the AAA threshold below which consumer cost protections often apply; (2) Add a fee-shifting provision favoring the claimant: if the claimant wins more than 50% of the claimed amount, the respondent pays all arbitration costs and reasonable attorneys' fees; (3) Ensure the clause explicitly preserves access to small claims court for disputes below the relevant jurisdictional limit — in most states, $5,000-$25,000; (4) If you cannot negotiate the cost structure, require the administrator to be AAA (which has established and reasonable fee schedules) rather than JAMS (which is significantly more expensive) or ad hoc (which may have no consumer protections at all).
+On arbitration costs, negotiate these specific provisions: (1) Require the company to pay all arbitration costs (not fee-splitting) for claims below a dollar threshold — $75,000 is the AAA threshold below which consumer cost protections often apply; (2) Add a fee-shifting provision favoring the claimant: if the claimant wins more than 50% of the claimed amount, the respondent pays all arbitration costs and reasonable attorneys' fees; (3) Ensure the clause explicitly preserves access to small claims court for disputes below the relevant jurisdictional limit — in most states, $5,000–$25,000; (4) If you cannot negotiate the cost structure, require the administrator to be AAA (which has established and reasonable fee schedules) rather than JAMS or ad hoc.

 Have a contract with an arbitration clause?